 After NAT Translation （VyOS）:

-In this case, ID field (12345) is kept intact before and after the NAT translation.
+In this case, the ID field (12345) is kept intact before and after the NAT translation.

-Up until recently, I’ve believed that no intervening device should modify ID field as this field is used for reassembling which will only happen at the ultimate destination of IP datagram and hence NAT implementation that rewrites ID field is consider to be “misbehaving” if not “violating”.
-This has changed after I read RFC6864 “Updated Specification of the IPv4 ID Field”.
+Up until recently, I’ve believed that no intervening device should modify the ID field as this field is used for reassembling, which will only happen at the ultimate destination of the IP datagram and hence NAT implementation that rewrites the ID field is considered to be “misbehaving” if not “violating.”
+This changed after I read RFC6864, “Updated Specification of the IPv4 ID Field”.

-Historically, ID field had other usages than reassembling (e.g. de-duplication).
-This RFC clearly limits the usage of ID field only for fragmentation and reassembling and relaxing some requirements imposed on ID field as it has no meaning for atomic datagrams.
-However, for non-atomic datagram, this RFC still mandates (just like RFC791 does) that the value in ID field maintains the uniqueness within MDL (Max Datagram Lifetime, typically 2 minutes).
+Historically, the ID field had other usages than reassembling (e.g., de-duplication).
+This RFC clearly limits the use of the ID field only for fragmentation and reassembling and relaxing some requirements imposed on the ID field as it has no meaning for atomic datagrams.
+However, for the non-atomic datagram, this RFC still mandates (just like RFC791 does) that the value in the ID field maintains the uniqueness within MDL (Max Datagram Lifetime, typically 2 minutes).

 This requirement puts a challenge on middle-box like NAT.
 Specifically, this RFC says:

-Now I fully agree with this RFC; in order to guarantee the uniqueness of the value of ID field, whenever the device like NAT that rewrites IP address, it should generate a unique ID as if the packet was sent from that device and should not simply copy the ID field from the original packet.
-Although majority of NAT implementations today would behave like VyOS based on my past experience, I think Apple AirMac Extreme/Express is more compliant to the specification and well-behaving.
+Now I fully agree with this RFC; to guarantee the uniqueness of the value of the ID field, whenever a device like NAT rewrites an IP address, it should generate a unique ID as if the packet was sent from that device and should not simply copy the ID field from the original packet.
+Although the majority of NAT implementations today would behave like VyOS based on my past experience, I think Apple AirMac Extreme/Express is more compliant with the specification and well-behaving.